-The key thing to remember is that if you needed what they were offering, you would have sourced a company out already.
-Many builders, or other workmen, will knock on your door and try to convince you that some form of work needs doing to your home.
-They will say that they have noticed that one of the following needs repairs or work:
+Many builders or other workmen will knock on your door and try to convince you that some form of work needs doing to your home.
+They will say that they have noticed something about your home that needs repairs or work.
+This could be:

 - Tree cutting

 As with other general door knockers, the best thing to do is to close the door and end the conversation as soon as possible.
-If you feel frightened or suspicious please call the police, a loved one or press your personal alarm.
+If you feel frightened or suspicious please call the police, a loved one or press your personal alarm button.

-The key thing to remember is that if you needed what they were offering, you would have sourced a company out already.”
+The key thing to remember is that if you really needed what they were offering, you would already have had it done.”

 There are plenty of security options for you to install for your home.
-Installation of CCTV and a burglar alarm are a good place to start if you are concerned.
+If you are concerned, start with CCTV and a burglar alarm.
 Just having these visible on the exterior of your home will make criminals think twice about targeting your home.

-There are also basic upgrades for your doors and windows.
-There are a whole range of add-ons available, including mortice locks, night-latches and door chains.
+There are also basic upgrades you can make to your doors and windows.
+These could include mortice locks, night-latches and door chains.
 You should also invest in some weather-proof padlocks for your gates and shed.

-More advanced items which use modern technology can also be purchased.
-You can now buy digital door viewers which connect to a screen and allow you to see who is standing at your door.
+You can also purchase some more advanced items which use modern technology.
+Digital door viewers are great at protecting older people from doorstep scams.
+These devices allow you to see who is standing at your door- they connect to a small screen to give you a clear image of the person on the other side.
 You can also install smart door locks, which use smartphones, key cards and tags rather than keys.

 Tips to keep your home safe:

-- Ensure all your windows and doors are locked when you leave the house.
+- Lock all doors and windows when you leave the house.

-- Keep all your keys out of sight and away from windows and your letterbox.
+- Keep all your keys out of sight away from windows and your letterbox.

-- Keep any ladders or tools locked away so that they can’t be used by burglars.
+- Keep any ladders or tools locked away so that burglars cannot use them.

-- Keep any gates locked and fences in a good condition.
+- Make sure any gates are locked and fences are in good condition.

 - Install a personal alarm.
-Help is a click away if you’re suspicious of any activity.
+If you’re ever suspicious, help is only a click away.

-If you hear or see something suspicious and feel unsafe, please call the Police immediately.
+If you hear or see something suspicious or feel unsafe for any reason, please call the police immediately.

-When you leave your home for a long period of time, for a holiday as an example, you should follow the tips already mentioned, but you should also take note of the following in order to reduce the chances of crime taking place:
+When you leave your home for a longer period of time, such as going on holiday, follow these practical tips to reduce the chances of crime taking place:

-- Ask a family member or neighbour to regularly visit your home, at different times, to open and close your curtains.
+- Ask a family member or neighbour to visit your home at different times, to open and close your curtains.

-- Ask somebody to park their car on your drive so it looks like you’re home.
+- Get somebody to park their car on your drive so it looks like you’re home.

 - Cancel any milk deliveries during this time.
-If they’re left stacked-up outside people will know that you are away.
+If the bottles stack up outside, people will know that you are away.

 - Take advantage of the Royal Mail Keep Safe service.

-When you arrive at your holiday destination it is important to listen to what your travel rep is telling you about the resort.
-The common security fears for older people on holiday are ticket touts overselling excursions, unlicensed taxi drivers overcharging and using violence to get payment and thieves targeting your belongings.
+When you arrive at your holiday destination, it is important to listen to what your travel rep is telling you about the resort.
+The common concerns for older people on holiday are ticket touts overselling excursions, unlicensed taxi drivers overcharging, and thieves targeting your belongings.

-Be cautious and don’t carry too much cash around with you, use the locked safe in your hotel room.
-Be careful when it comes to jewellery and cameras as well, these will make you a valuable target.
-It’s always a good idea when exploring new places or busy areas to have all your belongings in a bag that goes across the body – this way they can’t be snatched.
-There’re also the options of having a hidden purse that usually attaches around the waist under your clothing, so cash and cards are well out of sight.
+Be cautious and don’t carry too much cash around with you.
+Use the locked safe in your hotel room to store valuables.
+It’s always a good idea when exploring new places or busy areas to have all your belongings in a bag that goes across the body, rather than in your pockets – this way they can’t be snatched.
+You can also purchase a hidden purse that usually attaches around the waist under your clothing, so cash and cards are well out of sight.

 Protecting older people at home

-By reading the advice given in this blog article and taking the actions suggested it is possible for older people to avoid becoming a victim of crime.
-Remember, if you’re ever suspicious or concerned about something please contact the police immediately on 999.
+When it comes to protecting older people from crime, there are plenty of actions that older people can take to keep themselves safe.
+The advice we’ve shared in this article is a great place to start.
+Remember, if you’re ever suspicious or concerned about something, please contact the police immediately on 999.
 Please use the non-emergency police number, 101, if the situation isn’t urgent.